 We found that some sex workers did not reveal their work to family and friends which can lead to social isolation.
 This was particularly marked for Chinese workers, who expressed a great fear of having their profession revealed to family and friends in China.
 Those who are also targeted by racism and homophobia or discrimination due to their drug use find that sex work compounds the stigma and discrimination that they already experience.
 The most commonly reported experiences of stigma and discrimination were with police officers, with 27% of respondents reporting experiencing negative treatment, stigma or discrimination from police officers at least once.
+Additionally, 18% of respondents reported experiencing negative treatment, stigma or discrimination from general practitioners at least once.
 This is of concern, as stigma and discrimination can be a significant barrier to accessing services (Lazarus et al., 2012).